7734 Santa Monica Blvd.

 Initially it was a typical neighborhood house and then shifted toward a good career running foreign films.
-Beginning in the late 50s, the theatre was calling itself the Monica International.
+Michael Kilgore found this item in the January 5, 1952 issue of Motion Picture Herald:

 A January 1958 ad.
 Thanks to Ken McIntyre for finding it.

 By 1960 the theatre had started a slide toward soft-core porno.
 This Times ad from that year was located by Ken McIntyre for a post on the Photos of Los Angeles

 Facebook page.
 A story appearing in May 1960 noted that the film was then celebrating its 15th week.
 Portions of "Mr. Teas" were shot near the Follies Theatre on Main St. See the Historic L.A.
 Theatres in Movies

 post for several screenshots.